devleaks/emitpy-docs/docs/emitpy/Flight/Aerospace.md

 but this data can be aquired from different sources.
 An Aerospace is a (network) graph, with navaids and fixes being vertices and airways being edges.

+The aerospace graph is used to find routes between airports using airways.
+(Ultimately, if no route can be found between two airports, a direct grand circle arc can be used.)